microfleet/core/packages/core/docs/recipes/amqp.md

 ## Communication between `Microfleet` based services

-When plugin successfully enabled, we can try to send messages to other services.
+When plugin is successfully enabled, we can try to send messages to other services.
 For now, our service will perform requests to itself using AMQP.

 *If you need to create a service that only retrieves data from another service, you can omit all `router` configuration.